JaMo42/system_monitor/README.md

   Example: `acpitz,thermal_zone1,thermal_zone2` is equivalent to `acpitz;thermal_zone1;thermal_zone2`.
   - `show-average` (bool) show the average of all zones

+- `battery`
+  - `battery` (string) the battery to display (one of the directories from /sys/class/power_supply).
+    The default is `BAT0`.
+  - `slim` (bool) if true, use 1 as minimum height instead of 3.
+    Note: I recommend always setting the size of the battery widget in the layout to 0% to enforce the minimum size.
+  - `show_status` (string) comma separated list of battery statuses to show.
+    The default is `Charging,Not charging`.
+    See the `/sys/class/power_supply/<supply_name>/status` section here for valid values: https://www.kernel.org/doc/Documentation/ABI/testing/sysfs-class-power.

 Boolean values can be given as `true`, `yes`, or `1` for true and `false`, `no`, or `0` for false.

 Number values are unsigned integers.